I Like It When You Sleep, for You Are So Beautiful yet So Unaware of It: Tour

 A tour for the album began on 9 November 2015 in Liverpool.
 The band played the United Kingdom in November and the United States in December 2015, Asia and Oceania in January 2016, Europe in March to April 2016, and the US from April to May 2016.
 They played nine festivals over the summer of 2016, including Firefly Music Festival in June and the Reading and Leeds Festivals in August.

 On 25 July 2016 the band announced a North American Tour for the Fall, beginning on 1 and 2 October at The Meadows Music & Arts Festival, and then playing three dates in Mexico, the first ever in the country.
 The band concluded the tour headlining Latitude Festival in Henham Park, United Kingdom on 14 July 2017, stating that it was "the end an of an era, but the start of a new era, called 'Music for Cars'".
 It is estimated that as of July 2017, the band had done over 150 concerts for this album-cycle.

 Artwork

 The album's artwork and design was created by Samuel Burgess-Johnson and photographed by David Drake.

 For each song on the album, a pink neon sign was created and put against various locations to create nostalgia for the song, but to also detail the thematic material and complexity of each song through the photo's atmosphere.
 Burgess-Johnson worked closely with Healy to help with the placement.
+Several of these signs are now on display at venues in Liverpool and London, as well as in the band's native Manchester.
 The box set version of the album gained a nomination for the Grammy Award for Best Boxed or Special Limited Edition Package.